continue-revolution/sd-webui-segment-anything/README.md

 The API utilizes both Segment Anything and GroundingDINO to return masks of all instances of whatever object is specified in the text prompt.

-This is an extension of the existing [Stable Diffusion Web UI API](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API).
+This is an extension of the existing [Stable Diffusion WebUI API](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API).

 There are 2 endpoints exposed
 - GET `/sam-webui/heartbeat`